Once for Yes, Twice for No

 - Noirtier de Villefort in The Count of Monte Cristo is completely paralyzed except for his eyes.
 He communicates by a system of blinks, including two agreed-upon signals meaning yes and no.

 - In I Will Fear No Evil, a doctor uses the alphabet system (with vocal noises by a patient with a mouth full of medical equipment) to communicate with the protagonist immediately post-surgery.

 - Dick King-Smith's book Ace is about a pig named Ace who has the unique natural talent of understanding everything humans say, and works out a way of communicating with farmer Ted Tubbs by grunting once for "no" and twice for "yes."
 He briefly ponders expanding on it by devising specific meanings for three grunts, four grunts and so on, but ultimately decides this will get too complicated for them both.

 - In Small Favour, Harry Dresden mocks this idea when his Evil-Detecting Dog seems unsure if something's wrong or not.
 "You know, Lassie would have given a clear, concise message; one bark for Gruffs, two for Nickelheads."

-- He does it when comunicating with an inch-tall wyldfae named Elidee.
+- This trope is played straight in Summer Knight when Harry is comunicating with an inch-tall wyldfae named Elidee.
 Blinking faelight is the only effect she can produce that Harry can percieve.